utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 - **Update**

+  After creation, the `n` client cells should have same data.

   The SPV client cell which ID matches the `tip_client_id` of the SPV info cell contains the most recent data, the SPV client cell next in the sequence after the `tip_client_id` of the info cell holds the oldest data.
 This sequence arrangement of cells forms a ring where after the last cell (`ID = n-1`), it wraps around back to the first cell (`ID = 0`).